 Props and Environment.
 Assets must be created during competition.
 No reference can be used from the internet.
-No AI driven programs, assets and/or characters can be incorporated.
-No real-world textures will be accepted within your scene.
-Teams are not permitted to bring any external library of textures of any kind to the competition.
+No Al driven programs, assets and/or characters can be incorporated.

 Filming Reference (Animation).
-Competitors will be allowed to record animation references within the contest area. in a provided space.
+Competitors will be allowed to record animation references in a provided space.